 Parvatasana is a simple Yogasana that is performed in a seated pose.
 It is beneficial for the mental, physical, emotional, spiritual, and active heart chakra.

-Parvatsana is the Yogic exercises or postures which means Asana is a Yoga Posture that is beneficial for both mental, physical, emotional and spiritual.
+Parvatasana is the Yogic exercises or postures which means Asana is a Yoga Posture that is beneficial for both mental, physical, emotional, and spiritual.

 The name Parvatasana comes from the Sanskrit words where Parvata, means “mountain,” and asana, meaning “yoga posture”.
 As the name suggests, it is simply translated as Seated Mountain Pose.
-The pose has three variations.
-Performing the seated pose is recommended those who are unable to do the standing pose.
+The pose has three variations. the Mountain pose recommends for those who are unable to do the standing pose.
 The standing pose is also called Tadasana.

-In seated mountain pose, the legs are grounded in Padmasana, or lotus pose, the whole of the upper body is stretched upwards.
+In mountain pose, the legs are grounding in Padmasana, or lotus pose, the whole of the upper body stretches upwards.

 - First, sit on the floor in Dandasana Position (staff pose) with legs stretched in front of you and hands kept freely beside the body.

 - Now, sit in the action of Padmasan means that your right leg is on the left thigh and the left leg is on the right thigh. (cross-legged pose)

 - After this, inhaling slow and deep about 3 seconds and join the palms in namaskar mudra and stretch the hands upward over the head.